kbtmpst/CoffeeShopInventorySystem/README.md

 * Our Instructor for continuous guidance throughout the project
 * Java Documentation and Tutorials for providing essential references
 * Online Programming Communities for helping solve coding challenges
-* Team Members for collaboration, ideas, and contributions:
+* Our friends and peers for their support, shared ideas, and encouragement throughout the development of this project

-  * Bongolto, Delmar
-  * Cipres, Justine Harvey C.
-  * Papong, Jan Lui L.
-  * Ramos, Jhun Carlo B.

-This project is the result of collective effort, learning, and teamwork.
+This project is the result of collaborative learning and consistent effort.

 ---

+## 🔮 Future Enhancements

+Here are potential improvements that can be added in the future:

+* Add a graphical user interface (GUI) for improved user experience
+* Implement file storage or database integration for saving inventory data
+* Add search and filter options for easier product lookup

 ## ⚠️ Disclaimer